 #3].
 Enthusiasts – The Committed Creators

-Each of the three advocate segments can handle different types interactions and can be matched with specific customers at specific touch points.
+Also, they continuously seek products that allow them to maximize it.
+Each of these three advocate segments can handle different types of interactions and can be matched with specific customers at specific touchpoints.

 Any company can carefully evaluate for the correct mix of advocates according to the product, shopper needs, category, and metrics they want to achieve.